Twin electroweak bubble nucleation and gravitational wave under the $S_3$ symmetry of two-Higgs-doublet model: Controling EWPT in The 2HDM with symmetry

+In addition, the calculation of the effective potential with the daisy loops of the heavy Higgs particles in the temperature effective potential is necessary for completeness of the problem.
+However, we need to see that the main driving force of these particles is the trigger for the EWPT process.
+Therefore, adding these loops may complicate the main calculation because their contributions are negligible in the context of the EWPT calculation.

-\begin{itemize} \item Build high temperature effective potential.
-Select the investigation variable, usually the masses of new particles. \item Survey in the absence of daisy loops.
-Specify the range of values for variables to have $S>1$. \item If the masses of new particles are greater than 200 GeV, there are no need to use additional daisy loops. \end{itemize}
+From many conclusions, we propose a way to investigate or control the Higgs potential to have a first order phase transition or $S=\frac{v_c}{T_C}>1$ ($v_c$ and $T_C$ are VEV and critical temperature respectively): the first is to build the high temperature effective potential.
+The second is to select the investigation variable, usually the masses of new particles.
+Finally, survey in the absence of daisy loops.
+Specify the range of values for variables to have $S>1$.
+If the masses of new particles are greater than 200 GeV, there are no need to use additional daisy loops.

 In Fig. \ref{fig:1}, the strength $S$ almost does not change with $a$, for different mass cases.
 This is another way to confirm the results of previous article (in Ref.\cite{pal}).
 Also in Fig.\ref{fig:1}, the lines are not absolutely parallel to the $a$ axis (the slopes are very small).
 This means that $S$ still depends on $a$, because the $\Pi$ functions which are the contributions of daisy loops, still depend on $a$ but are negligible.
-Through such analysis, also following many conclusions from other authors, it is once again fully confirmed that the contribution of daisy loops in the vicinity of critical temperature $(T_c\sim 100-150$ GeV) is negligible.
+Through such analysis, also following many conclusions from other authors, it is once again fully confirmed that the contribution of daisy loops in the vicinity of critical temperature $(T_C\sim 100-150$ GeV) is negligible.

 With different mass pairs, the values of phase transition strength do not vary too much.
 These masses are arbitrary but falls within the range of values drawn from other studies.
 Not any mass pair of two particles gives a first order EWPT.
 The three parameters including $a$ and the two mass parameters are bound together.
 This is one of the conditions that can be used as a reference for the mass range of new particles.
 Thus the search for a first order electroweak phase transition depends on the masses of particles and even $a$ (when considering daisy loops).